ComScore

 If you’re already a pro, then go forth and knit away.
 But if you haven’t mastered this relaxing hobby, a virtual class is a good place to start.
 Best of all, the fruits of your labor will keep you and your loved ones cozy during the colder months.

 Podcasts are a wonderful way to unwind while still engaging your mind.
 They are also a perfect accompaniment for everything from boring household chores to bubble baths.
-Here are some of our favorite parenting podcasts and spooky stories to tune into, plus one for royal family fans.
+Here are some of our favorite parenting podcasts and spooky stories to tune into.

 indoor-activities-for-adults-jigsaw-puzzle